 Cost of Battery $7bzd – cost of new pin and cheap metal band $13 bzd – watch still not fixed – whole experience priceless.
 Anyone happen to know of anyone in San Pedro who does dive watch repairs and have a proper watch pin for a dive watch?

 I made it to the water taxi in time to catch the 4:30 express to San Pedro – ran into Vicky on the boat the new Hungry Monkey sub shop is doing great.
 Texted Paul on timing so he could pick me up and was thinking I will be back in an hour and have time to freshen up before dinner.
 Not only did the boat end up stopping in Caye Caulker but the made us all get off the boat and get on another one – luckily it was a faster boat so not to much of a delay.

-We headed off to hummingbird for some yummy sushi – shashimi – tempura shrimp and pork dumplings.
-Food was tasty and it was nice to catch up – they all wanted to hear what Banana Bank was like and how the work shop went.
-Afterwards we went for frozen custard.
+We headed off to hummingbird for some yummy sushi – sashimi – tempura shrimp and pork dumplings.
+Food was tasty and it was nice to catch up – they all wanted to hear what Banana Bank was like and how the workshop went.
+Afterward, we went for frozen custard.

 I almost forgot to mention while I was texting back and forth throughout the day to Paul he told me our power was out and it was the same issue we had last month.
 Between Belize City and San Pedro BEL office, they both verified our account being up to date and they said there was no disconnect notice on our account.
 He finally got them to turn it back on again.
 When we got home there was a bill in our door that does not look correct so now we have to backtrack and figure out where the accounting error is and cross our fingers this whole thing does not happen again next month.